benblack769/benblack769.github.io/posts/rants/software_2_0_revisited.md

 ### Responsive Labeling Schemas

 The first step in an ML process is to identify the semantic label schema.
-However, this labeling schema is too important to leave up to human judgement at a single point in time.
-Mid-project correction to labeling schema is key to continuous improvements in performance and utility.
-On the other hand, shorter-term commitments to particular labeling schemes is critical to ensure consistency.
-So making the best judgements possible at key junctures is a helpful pattern.
+However, this labeling schema is too important, and course correction later in the project will inevitably be required for improvements in performance and utility.
+On the other hand, shorter-term commitments to particular labeling schemes is critical to ensure consistency and second-guessing anxiety.
+So making the best judgements possible at key junctures, and backing those commitments until the next juncture is a helpful pattern.

 The importance of the careful creation of labels cannot be understated.
 Here are some examples where a subtle change in label definition radically changed the outcome of a project: